 The FBI paper trail spells out in detail the government agency's concerted efforts to derail King's efforts on behalf of the civil rights movement.

-The FBI's interest in King intensified after the March on Washington in August 1963, when King delivered his "I have a dream speech," which many historians consider the most important speech of the 20th century.
+The FBI's interest in King intensified after the March on Washington in August 1963 when King delivered what many historians consider the most important speech of the 20th century.
 After the speech, an FBI memo called King the "most dangerous and effective Negro leader in the country."